-The Kamakhya temple was built in the 8th century and was reconstructed multiple times until the 17th century by different kings belonging to the Ahom and Koch dynasty.
+The Kamakhya temple was built in the 8th century and was reconstructed multiple times until the 17th century by different kings belonging to the Ahom and Koch dynasties.
 Devotees at the temple do not worship an idol instead worship the Yoni (vulva) of Goddess Sati.
 As per the mythological belief, Goddess Sati once went to her father’s house to participate in an auspicious ceremony, but her father Daksha insulted and spoke ill of Lord Shiva.
 Unable to bear this insult the Goddess immolated herself.
 After this, Lord Shiva got so furious that he took the mortal remains of the goddess and started performing Tandav, during this time wherever the parts of the Goddess’s body fell came to be known as Shakti Peethas.
 Kamakhya Temple is one such Shaktipeeth where the genitals of the goddess fell.

 Kamakhya temple is divided into 4 sections beginning from the main Garbhagriha (sanctum sanctorum) and 3 Mandapas that are named Calanta, Pancharatna, and Natamandira.
 Kamakhya temple is home to 10 Mahavidyas, which are the forms of Goddess Parvati, the consort of Lord Shiva.
 Out of these 10 Mahavidyas, 3 reside in the main temple, whereas the remaining 7 reside in individual temples on the main premises.
 The names of these 10 Mahavidyas are Kamala, Matangi, Kali, Bahiravi, Bhuvaneshwari, Tara, Shodashi, Dhumavati, Bagalamukhi, and Chhinnamasta.

 If you wish to explore the ancient history and rich culture of the North-Eastern states, then a visit to Assam State Museum will take you to the lanes of history!
 You can witness handmade artifacts and sculptures belonging to the 5th century, world war 2, to the time when India was a British Colony.

 Legends have it that this beautiful river island is the place where Lord Kamadeva was burnt into ashes by Lord Shiva.
 The island also has a popular temple dedicated to Lord Shiva.
 Another intriguing fact about the island is its colonial name, which was Peacock Island, the name was given to this island owing to its peacock-like shape by the Britishers.

 Kamakhya Temple is nearly 1900km via NH 27, 2700km via NH 27, 1000km via NH 27, and 2900km via Srinagar-Kanyakumari Highway from Delhi, Mumbai, Kolkata, and Bengaluru, respectively.
 Mentioned below are the best travel modes and routes that you may consider if planning a visit to Kamakhya Temple in Assam.

 Guwahati International Airport is the nearest to Kamakhya temple.
 The temple is nearly 20km away from the airport, and the fastest route to cover this distance goes from NH17 and Assam Trunk Road.
 From the airport, you can get on a local bus or may hire a taxi to reach the temple.

 National and state highways in the northeast region of the country are well maintained and run along with the farms, villages, and lush green landscapes that are worth capturing in the camera.
 You may drive to Guwahati in your car or may reserve a seat on a tourist bus if you are fond of road trips.

-By Train.
 Guwahati railway station and Kamakhya railway station are the two nearest railheads to reach the temple.
 After deboarding the train, you can get to a local taxi or bus to reach your desired destination.
 Listed below are some regular trains that arrive at these two stations from the metro cities.